PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ## Running the Simulation

-Gazebo SITL simulation can be conveniently run through a `make` command as shown below:
+The simplest way to start Gazebo SITL simulation is to start the simulation-gazebo script found in the [PX4-gazebo-models repository](https://github.com/PX4/PX4-gazebo-models).
+This will launch a gz-server instance which can be started with any world and vehicle.
+You can run the `make` command as shown below:

 ```sh
 cd /path/to/PX4-Autopilot
 make px4_sitl gz_x500
 ```

-This will run both the PX4 SITL instance and the Gazebo client.
+This will appear the model to appear in the Gazebo GUI.
+In case you have not started gz-server and run the `make` command, you will see the following warning: `WARN  [gz bridge] Service call timed out as Gazebo has not been detected`.
+This warning will continue to appear until gazebo has been started and an instance of gz-server is detected by PX4.
 Note that all gazebo make targets have the prefix `gz_`.

 :::note
 If `make px4_sitl gz_x500` gives the error `ninja: error: unknown target 'gz_x500'` then run `make distclean` to start from a clean slate, and try running `make px4_sitl gz_x500` again.